Observation of Universal Hall Response in Strongly Interacting Fermions

-Figure~\ref{fig2} shows the measured current, polarization and Hall imbalance as a function of time $\tau$ (defined in units of $\hbar/t_x$), for a particular choice of experimental parameters $t_y=3.39t_x$ and $U=3.28t_x$.
-We performed identical measurements with both $\varphi=+0.32\pi$ and a reversed direction of the synthetic magnetic field $\varphi=-0.32\pi$, observing a change of the sign in $P_y(\tau)$.
+Figure~\ref{fig2} shows the measured current, polarization, and Hall imbalance as a function of time $\tau$ (defined in units of $\hbar/t_x$, where $\hbar$ is the reduced Planck's constant) for a particular choice of experimental parameters $t_y=3.39t_x$ and $U=6.56t_x$.
+We performed identical measurements with both $\varphi=+0.32\pi$ and a reversed direction of the synthetic magnetic field $\varphi=-0.32\pi$ and observed a change of the sign in $P_y(\tau)$~\cite{SS}.
 This behavior confirms the interpretation of our data in terms of the emergence of a Hall response.
-We average these two independent measurements of \{$J_x(\tau)$, $P_y(\tau)$\} for $\varphi=+0.32\pi$ and \{$J_x(\tau)$, $-P_y(\tau)$\} for $\varphi=-0.32\pi$, to improve the signal-to-noise ratio and minimize the effect of the residual off-resonant coupling to the third state (see Supplemental Material for details).
-We observe that the Hall imbalance $\Delta_{\rm H}$ (lower panel of Fig.~\ref{fig2}) rapidly approaches a stationary regime, with small amplitude deviations around a limiting value, while the dynamical evolution of $J_x$ and $P_y$ remains transient.
-This fast convergence of $\Delta_{\rm H}$ is reproduced by the theoretical model described below, and conveniently allows us to measure the stationary Hall response via quench dynamics.
+We averaged these two independent measurements of \{$J_x(\tau)$, $P_y(\tau)$\} for $\varphi=+0.32\pi$ and \{$J_x(\tau)$, $-P_y(\tau)$\} for $\varphi=-0.32\pi$ to improve the signal-to-noise ratio and minimize the effect of the residual off-resonant coupling to the third state~\cite{SS}.
+We observed that the Hall imbalance $\Delta_{\rm H}$ (Fig.~\ref{fig2}, bottom) rapidly approaches a stationary regime, with small amplitude deviations around a limiting value, while the dynamical evolution of $J_x$ and $P_y$ remains transient.
+This fast convergence of $\Delta_{\rm H}$ is reproduced by the theoretical model described in the next paragraph and conveniently allows us to measure the stationary Hall response using quench dynamics.